ENGINEER IN THE WOOD INDUSTRY

 COURSE PRESENTATION

-ENSTIB proposes specialist engineering courses for the wood sector.
-Our comprehensive general training combined with sector specific coursework enable our engineering graduates to take on positions of responsibility in fields such as production, design office, methods, research and development or quality.
+ENSTIB offers specialist engineering courses for the wood sector.
+Our comprehensive general training combined with sector-specific teaching enable our engineering graduates to take on positions of responsibility in fields such as production, design office, methods, research and development, quality, etc.

-The course duration is 3 years and is characterized by its multidisciplinary aspect which means our engineers can happily enter any field of the wood and eco-materials sector
+The course duration is 3 years and is characterised by its multidisciplinary approach which means our engineers can easily enter any field of the wood and eco-materials sector.

 Over 90% of ENSTIB graduates work in wood related sectors and the average time to find a first job is under one month.